Welcome to National AIDS Control Council

 This NACC mandate is recognized worldwide within the “three ones” principles namely:

 - One agreed HIV and AIDS Action Framework that provides the basis for coordinating the work of all partners.

 - One National AIDS Coordinating Authority with a broad based multi-sectoral mandate.

 - One agreed country-level Monitoring and Evaluation (M&E) system.

-To this end, NACC has four main objectives stipulated in the current Kenya National AIDS Strategic Plan (KNASP III) 2009/10-2012/13 that are:
+To this end, NACC has four main objectives stipulated in the current Kenya AIDS Strategic Framework( 2014-2019) that are:

 - Reduce new infections by 75%

 - Reduce AIDS related mortality by 25%

 - Reduce HIV related stigma and discrimination by 50%